MicrosoftDocs/learn/learn-pr/azure/containerize-deploy-java-app-aks/includes/3-containerize.md

 First you'll clone the Turkish Airlines repo.

 > [!NOTE]
-> If the Azure Kubernetes Service creation has successfully completed in your CLI tab, use that one, otherwise if its still running, open a new tab and cd to the location of where you prefer to clone Turkish Airline.
+> If the Azure Kubernetes Service creation has successfully completed in your CLI tab, use that one, otherwise if it's still running, open a new tab and cd to the location of where you prefer to clone Turkish Airline.

 Run the following command in your CLI: